Doerys/Portfolio/3_Projects/Tinykinesis/Tinykinesis.md

 In order to present our concept, research and work, we frequently had to create documents and slide presentations.
 My job was to __establish the structure of the presentation, the chaptering, the argumentation and the layout of the elements__ in the documents/presentations.
 The presentation involved __creating templates__ using Google Slides.

-Here's a example of a presentation we made, during [Vertical Slice milestone](https://docs.google.com/presentation/d/1gudoRr8atrqiuqD4mv-PJ6hm-G9xmyxSLG8myliN2h8/edit?usp=sharing).
+Here's a example of a presentation we made, during [ESMA's Grand Prix 2025](https://docs.google.com/presentation/d/1gudoRr8atrqiuqD4mv-PJ6hm-G9xmyxSLG8myliN2h8/edit?usp=sharing).

 I was able to lend a hand to a member of our group for the 2D creation of the [Game Design Document](Documents/Tinykinesis_GameConceptDocument.pdf), using Photoshop to create a thematic skin.